MarioLegenda/execman/README.md

 ````

 **ExecutionDirectory** is the volume directory where the files to run will be placed and
 ran by **docker exec**.
-It should be writeable.
-It can be anywhere you want but it is
+It should be writeable and readable.
+It can be anywhere you want, but it is
 best to be close to the application that you are working on.

 > [!CAUTION]